-As the cultural capital of Kerala (India), Thrissur is one of the best destinations to have a perfect couple of days of stopover in your itinerary.
-The true spirit of communal harmony in the gods own country is best exemplified in “mmadaeThrissur. ” Check out this post that gives you an idea of planning a day or two in the heart of Gods own country.
+As the cultural capital of Kerala (India), Thrissur is one of the best destinations to have a perfect couple of days of a stopover in your itinerary.
+The true spirit of communal harmony in the god’s own country is best exemplified in “mmadaeThrissur. ” Check out this post that gives you an idea of planning a day or two in the heart of Gods own country.

-My visits to the town were predominantly just to be with them.
+My visits to the town usually are just to be with them.
 This time, I wanted to see them through my parents’ eyes.
-Being a frequent traveller and efficient writer, my father has accumulated the cultural knowledge by reading and seeing the town.
-My mother, on the other hand, is a true “thrissurkari” by birth, knows the cultural and building history from her childhood days.
+Being a frequent traveller and efficient writer, my father has accumulated cultural knowledge by reading and seeing the town.
+My mother, on the other hand, is a true “thrissurkari” by birth, and knows the cultural and building history from her childhood days.
 Hence, my trip was the most effective.
-Here is a collection of their best picks from the town.
+Here is a collection of their best locations in the town.

 Thiruvampadi Krishna temple And Paramelkavu Bagavathy temple